mriskyp-telkom/auto-update/tests/playwright/README.md

 How to:

 - build the apps image (Mac Os)

   > yarn make

-  * see package.json for other platform
+  - see package.json for other platform

   > yarn postinstall
   > yarn package

-  * creating app pacakge
+  - creating app package

 - create the test on this path: tests/playwright/

 - run the test